Darkstar1975/riftx-music/releases/signals-of-usenet-2600/lyrics.md

+# Signals of #2600

+**Artist:** RIFTX
+**Release Date:** 27 December 2024

 From flickering screens and ancient lines
 Where hackers wove their coded signs
 In the pulse of data, a secret spark
 2600's voice ignites the dark

 Signals rise, through the static and noise
 A legacy built by the restless and poised
 Breaking the locks, rewriting the rules
 2600, the meeting of fools

 Through packets sent and keys exchanged
 A cyber frontier, bold and estranged
 In every byte, a piece of the fight
 From 2600, a beacon of light

 Modems sing, and the wires hum
 A call to arms, where rebels come
 Knowledge shared, no boundaries found
 In 2600, the free are unbound

 Signals rise, through the static and noise
 A legacy built by the restless and poised
 Breaking the locks, rewriting the rules
-2600, the meeting of fools

-Through time and change, the spark remains
-In the spirit of freedom, breaking the chains
-2600, the signal endures
+2600, the me
-A digital anthem, forever pure.